kinfey/GitHubCodeSpaceWorkShop/EN/README.md

 1. Configure the cloud native development environment on GitHub Codespaces (<a href="./02.CloudNativeEnv.md">click to learn</a>)
 2. Create an application combining Azure Static Web App and Azure Function through GitHub Codespaces (<a href="./02.CloudNativeInAzure.md">click to learn</a>)
 3. Build a Dapr application through GitHub Codespaces (<a href="./02.CloudNativeInDapr.md">click to learn</a>)
-4. Develop a WasmEdge application with Rust (updating)
+4. Develop a WasmEdge application with Rust (<a href="./02.CloudNativeInWasmEdge.md">click to learn</a>)

-Learning time: 120 minutes
+Learning time: 120 min

+Level : 200

 ## **Machine Learning via GitHub Codespaces**